LEARNAcademy/syllabus/ruby/inheritance.md

 **Story**: As a developer, if my Salmon reaches the ripe old age of 4, I can make it die peacefully after a full and happy life.
 **Hint**: You will need a method that changes the status of `alive` in the initialize method of Animal.

-**Story**: As a developer,I can create a Mammal that inherits from Animal.
+**Story**: As a developer, I can create a Mammal that inherits from Animal.

 **Story**: As a developer, I can initialize all of my Mammals to be `warm_blooded`.